couchbaselabs/sdk-rfcs/rfc/0003-indexmanagement.md

 boolean createIndex(String indexName, List<String> fields, boolean ignoreIfExist, boolean defer)
 ```

+For languages that permit it, the list of fields in `createIndex` could also accept `Expression` objects (or any relevant equivalent).
+Rather than interpreting the entry as a field name to be escaped, the entry could then be used "as is", allowing for more complex constructions (like an index defined as "`DISTINCT ARRAY v FOR v IN schedule END`" for instance).

 ## Dropping Indexes
 For index removal, the inverse of `ignoreIfExist` must be put in place: N1QL considers it an error to attempt dropping an index that doesn't exist.
 So the `ignoreIfNotExist` will drive the behavior of the API in such a case: either `false` and an `IndexDoesNotExistException` should be thrown (or equivalent for SDKs that don't rely on exceptions), or `true` and the invocation will do nothing.